Moa-fernandes/agendamento-clinico/README.md

-Here is the translated README for the **Clinical Scheduling System Admin Dashboard**, including information about reports and the algorithm for patient, room, and specialist allocation:
+**Clinical Scheduling System Admin Dashboard**, including information about reports and the algorithm for patient, room, and specialist allocation:

 ---